 My Lens Lust Story

 The first time I truly caught lens lust was for the brand new Nikon 18-200mm VR super zoom lens.
 It was hard to find and I made a critical mistake.
-I bought from a disreputable dealer in New York.
+I bought it from a disreputable dealer in New York.
 Nobody else had the lens and I didn't know about all of the scammers in the photo sales business.
 I wanted and they had it – for a considerable markup.
-Fortunately, I since learned there are reputable dealers you can trust in New York, like B&H Photo Video.

 I paid 150% for the retail price and ended up with an imported model.
 Didn't know at the time about the lack of warranty on imports – 90 days vs. 5 years for an authorized Nikon USA lens.
 Once I had it, my heart rang out.
 All I could think was “I will keep him and love him and call him George.”
 I took this lens everywhere because I didn't need any other stinking lens.
 This one did it all!